High School to College Programs

 • Exploration of Career Interests: These programs allow students to explore potential career paths and academic interests early on, helping to ensure they choose the right major or career path later.

-• Competitive Edge: Having college credits can give students a competitive edge in college admissions and, later, the job market.
+• Competitive Edge: College credits can give students a competitive edge in college admissions and, later, the job market.

 4. Personal Growth